Closing down your practice

 An individual voluntary arrangement ('IVA') or a partnership voluntary arrangement ('PVA') does not suspend your practising certificate.
 However, the position is otherwise similar to bankruptcy, in that:

-- We may impose conditions on your practising certificate or registration.
+- We may impose conditions on your practising certificate or registration (regulation 7.2 of the Authorisation of Individuals Regulations).
 These commonly limit you to practising in approved employment or partnership, or require you to deliver more frequent accountants' reports.
 If the IVA or PVA is likely to involve the disclosure of confidential information to the supervisor, you should ensure that the supervisor is a practising solicitor.

-- Entering into an IVA or a PVA is a ground for intervention.
+- Entering into an IVA or a PVA is a ground for intervention (Part 1 Schedule 1 paragraph (1)(1)(d) of the Solicitors Act 1974.
 However, this is unlikely if there is no evidence of any risk to clients' money or the interests of the public.

 To ensure that your duties to your clients continue to be met, (for example, in respect of confidentiality and independence), it is important to ensure that any appointment of an insolvency practitioner, whether as administrative receiver, administrator or liquidator, is a solicitor.
 This may not be necessary in the case of a pre-pack administration sale to another law firm, which is unlikely to involve the disclosure of confidential information.
 You will need to continue to hold a practising certificate.

-In addition to ensuring that we are kept informed of financial difficulties, you must inform us of any intention to appoint an administrator, administrative receiver or liquidator; and you must inform us of any such appointment.
+In addition to ensuring that we are kept informed of financial difficulties, you must inform us of any intention to appoint an administrator, administrative receiver or liquidator; and you must tell us of any such appointment (paragraph 3.6(b) of the Code of Conduct for Firms).
 You should also inform your insurers.

-The SRA does not "approve" pre-pack administration sales and nor does it actively encourage them.
-The SRA's concern is the protection of clients and confidence in the delivery of legal services.
-You must act with integrity and comply with all Principles in the Handbook at all times, including when dealing with disposal of your business.
+We do not "approve" pre-pack administration sales and nor do we actively encourage them.
+Our concern is the protection of clients and confidence in the delivery of legal services.
+You must act with integrity and always comply with all the Principles, including when dealing with disposal of your business.

 Closure due to striking off or suspension

-If you are a sole practitioner and you are facing a possible striking off or suspension, you should make arrangements in advance either to:
+If you are a sole practitioner and you are facing a possible striking off or suspension, you should arrange in advance either to:

-- close the practice down from the date of the striking off or suspension, or
+- close your practice down from the date of the striking off or suspension, or

 - to dispose of the practice as described above.

-Since you would no longer be entitled to be a recognised sole practitioner, it would not be sufficient to arrange for a locum to take over the day-to-day management; you would have to dispose of the practice.
+Since you will no longer be entitled to operate a recognised sole practice, it would not be sufficient to arrange for a locum to take over the day-to-day management and you will have to dispose of the practice.

-If you are struck off or suspended, you must tell your clients and explain how their matters will be affected.
-You must also inform us, as well as your insurers and your bank.
-Bear in mind that you could not be employed or remunerated by your former practice (or any other practice) unless you have our written permission (see sections 41 and section 42 of the Solicitors Act 1974).
+If you are struck off or suspended, you must tell your clients and explain how their matters will be affected (paragraphs 8.6, 8.10 and 8.11 of the Code of Conduct for Solicitors, RELs and RFLs).
+You should also inform us, as well as your insurers and your bank.
+Bear in mind that you cannot be employed or remunerated by your former practice (or any other practice) unless you have our written permission (see sections 41 and section 42 of the Solicitors Act 1974).

 Selling your practice

-If you are selling your practice as a going concern, you must inform all of your clients of the change in ownership and gain their consent to transfer of their files and money in advance.
+If you are selling your practice as a going concern, you must inform all your clients of the change in ownership and gain their consent to transfer of their files and money in advance (paragraphs 8.6, 8.10 and 8.11 of the Code of Conduct for Solicitors, RELs and RFLs, and rule 5.1 of the Accounts Rules).

 You will therefore need to consider: